yamunabm/time-deposit-take-home-kata/README.md

 5. **Code Quality**:
   - Adhere to SOLID principles, design patterns, and clean code practices where applicable.
-  - Embrace Hexagonal Architecture, Clean Architecture, or any other architectural patterns that you find suitable.

 ## Important Guidelines
 - The existing `TimeDepositCalculator.updateBalance` method is functioning correctly.
 After refactoring, ensure that the behavior of this method remains unchanged.
 - Your final solution should include **two API endpoints**.
 Do not develop additional endpoints.
 - **Do not** create a pull request or a new branch in the ikigai-digital repository.
 Instead, fork this repository into your own GitHub repository and develop the solution there.

+## Bonus
+- Embrace Hexagonal Architecture, Clean Architecture, or any other architectural patterns that you find suitable.
+- Atomic commits
+- Test containers

 ## Submission Instructions
 - Include clear instructions on how to run the application.
+- Email the link to your public GitHub repository.